top of page

 Top Clinical Audit Topics for ICU Improvement

 Improving intensive care unit (ICU) performance is a continuous process that requires structured evaluation, clinical governance, and targeted quality improvement.
-In high-acuity environments, clinical audits play a critical role in identifying variation in practice, supporting adherence to evidence-based guidelines, and improving patient outcomes.
+In high-acuity environments, clinical audits play a crucial role in identifying variations in practice, supporting adherence to evidence-based guidelines, and enhancing patient outcomes.

 Drawing on real-world ICU practice, this article explores high-impact clinical audit topics relevant to modern intensive care, with practical insights for clinicians, health services, and digital health teams seeking to strengthen audit, documentation, and decision-support processes.